ahmadalsafarini-jpg/namaa-site/FIREBASE_SETUP.md

 ✅ **Data Storage**
 - User profiles stored in Firestore
+- Application data saved to Realtime Database
-- Application tickets saved to Firestore
+- Application tickets saved to Realtime Database
 - Real-time data synchronization
 - Project tracking data

 ✅ **Real-time Updates**
-- Dashboard automatically updates when new tickets are created
+- Dashboard automatically updates when new applications are submitted
+- Real-time synchronization across all connected devices
 - No need to refresh the page to see new data

 ## Troubleshooting